MoizArif/dl-serverless/README.md

 * OpenWhisk
 * Redis

-To setup up the environment as we did,

-**You do NOT need to install packages individually.
+**NOTE: You do NOT need to install packages individually.
 Run the following scripts from the main directory.**

-#### Note
-While installing CouchDB, a windows requiring an ip address for database configuration.
-The default value appearing on screen is 127.0.0.1.
-ChANGE THAT VALUE TO 0.0.0.0

 ## Quickstart